- Confidential

 There will always be disputes between families but choosing mediation is a better solution for dispute resolution – avoid court contact us today!

-One common question about family mediation is whether the agreement that is reached is legally binding.
+One of the most frequently asked questions about mediation is whether the agreements reached are binding.

 To what end does a Mediation Information and Assessment Meeting (MIAM) serve?